What are the Causes of Acne Scars?

 - Laser Resurfacing: A fractional laser delivers pixelated columns of laser heat in a controlled and predictable manner to either heat the skin or to remove the skin to elicit scar remodeling.
 It is best to ask an expert about which laser would best fit your needs and lifestyle, as the number of recommended treatments and the amount of downtime involved often varies.

 A consult with a board-certified cosmetic dermatologist can determine how to customize these options for both you and your skin.
-To learn about the causes of acne scars or to schedule a consultation, contact Dr. Gabriel Chiu, a renowned plastic and reconstructive surgeon whose utmost goal is to help his patients achieve their personal aesthetic goals in a caring and relaxing environment.
+To learn about the causes of acne scars or to schedule a consultation, contact Dr. Gabriel Chiu, Los Angeles top plastic surgeon whose utmost goal is to help his patients achieve their personal aesthetic goals in a caring and relaxing environment.